mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

    * When it was the only option available, to use a private IP address, customer had to manage a VPN on EC2 to establish IPSec connectivity through Direct Connect
    * Private IP VPN solved that burden

+## Resiliency

+* AWS has [SLA engagement](https://aws.amazon.com/directconnect/sla/?did=sla_card&trk=sla_card) depending on the setup.
+* If SLA are not met, AWS can redeem credits to customer
+* The conditions depends on the client setup.
+Maximum resiliency have the best SLA.

+## Failover

+* How to detect failure in direct connect connection
+  * Cloudwatch metrics : connection state, BGP state
+  * Health Dashboard
+  * BFD (Bidirectional Forwarding Detection) if it has been activated
+* How to detect failure in VPN connection
+  * TunnelState CloudWatch metric
+  * API calls / Cloudwatch synthetics
+  * Dead peer detection
+* Failover parameters are more typically set on customer side
+  * Typically BGP parameters are used to favor traffic on Direct Connect during normal traffic
+    * Local preference to influence traffic to AWS
+    * to influence inbound traffic from AWS
+      * MED values
+      * Shortes AS Path
+  * When a failover occurs
+    * AWS removes routes in routing table that were propagated by DX.
+    * if BGP session is down, all routes learned on premise by DX will be removed automatically.
+    * Site to site VPN routing will remain, so it will become the preferred path defacto
+    * Just make sure that all BGP parameters are ok, and that nobody has added some static routes that may disturb the failover process

 ### MacSec

 * Level 2 encryption